-With this application, Impact 1 proposes an access road to Parcel 1 totaling 67 square feet (0.002 acre) of impact.
-This impact is proposed to serve as the main vehicular access for Parcel 1, as Parcels 1 and 2 are serving two separate uses.
-Impact 1, for site access to Parcel 1, is supported as proposed.
+With this PPS, Impact 1 includes an access road to Parcel 1 totaling 67 square feet (0.002 acre) of impact.
+This impact is to serve as the main vehicular access for Parcel 1, as Parcels 1 and 2 are serving two separate uses.
+Impact 1, for site access to Parcel 1, is approved.